garynth41/Software-Product-Management-Specialization/README.md

 4. Share your experiences and learn from the insights of others as part of a software product management community.

 iii.
 SKILLS YOU WILL GAIN
   a.
 Software Requirements
   b.
 Product Management
   c.
 Scrum
-d.  agile
+  d.
+Agile
   e.
 Project Management